 In 2004, Korski took the wrong turn in that fork in the road when he shot Wilson Martinez (20) in a drug-related execution style killing.
 He was subsequently convicted of 1st degree murder and sentenced to serve a minimum of twenty-five (25) years in prison.

 Korski was a drug dealer with alleged ties to the LHS (Loyalty, Honour, Silence) street gang.

 On September 18, 2004, I put the grab on Korski while he was sipping a cocktail in a lounge at a local Hotel.
-It was high-risk, stealthy takedown orchestrated by Homicide Unit Supervisor Sgt James Roland Theissen.
+It was a high-risk, stealthy takedown orchestrated by Homicide Unit Supervisor Sgt James Roland Theissen.

 The speed and precision of the arrest impressed Korski who remarked, “Was that you who took me down, wow, that was fast man.”

-Korski was an amusing, fast-talker who thought he planned and executed the perfect murder only to find out his flaccid cover story just couldn’t hold up to the rigours of a meticulous homicide investigation and a high-stakes police interrogation.
+Korski was an amusing, fast-talker who thought he planned and executed the perfect murder only to find out his flaccid cover story just couldn’t hold up to the rigors of a meticulous homicide investigation and a high-stakes police interrogation.